fastify/fast-json-stringify/README.md

 ##### Benchmarks

-For reference, here goes some benchmarks for comparison over the three mechanisms.
-Benchmarks conducted on an old machine.
+For reference, here are some benchmarks for comparison over the three mechanisms.
+Benchmarks were conducted on an old machine.

 - Machine: `ST1000LM024 HN-M 1TB HDD, Intel Core i7-3610QM @ 2.3GHz, 12GB RAM, 4C/8T`.
 - Node.js `v16.13.1`